kielikone/saldo-inflector/README.md

 # saldo-inflector

-Guesser-less swedish inflector extracted from [https://spraakbanken.gu.se/resurser/saldo](Språkbanken's SALDO) which seems to have wider features.
+Guesser-less swedish inflector extracted from [Språkbanken's SALDO](https://spraakbanken.gu.se/resurser/saldo) which seems to have wider features.
 Updated to build with current toolchains.